 Paul Perreault was appointed Chief Executive Officer (CEO) and Managing Director of CSL Limited in July 2013.
-Since then, CSL has grown to become the fifth largest biotechnology company in the world with 27,000+ employees providing lifesaving products to 100+ countries.
+Since then, CSL has grown to become the world's third largest biotechnology company with 30,000+ employees providing lifesaving products to 100+ countries.

 Paul, who brings more than 30 years of experience in the global healthcare industry, joined CSL in 2004 when CSL Limited acquired Aventis Behring.
 Prior to his current role, Paul served as CSL Behring’s President and Executive Vice President of Worldwide Commercial Operations and Business Development.
 He also held several executive positions at Aventis Behring, including, Vice President and General Manager of Plasma Operations and Vice President and General Manager Hospital Products in North America and Puerto Rico.

-In 2019, Paul was recognized as one of Harvard Business Review’s best-performing chief executives in the world as part of the business publication’s CEO 100 List.
+Harvard Business Review recognized Paul as one of its best-performing CEOs in the world as part of the business publication’s CEO 100 List in 2019.
 The annual ranking measures leaders across industries on financial performance as well as environmental, social, and governance criteria.
 Paul was also voted the Business Daily 2019 CEO of the Year.
 Business Daily is published in Australian daily newspapers the Herald Sun and the Daily Telegraph, and syndicated across the country.
 In 2018, Paul was named one of the Philadelphia Business Journal’s Most Admired CEOs and “Humanitarian Man of the Year” by the Hemophilia Association of New Jersey.
 Additionally, the influential Australian Financial Review named Paul its 2017 CEO of the Year and, in 2016, Paul was awarded Healthcare CEO of the Year from the Philadelphia Alliance for Capital and Technologies.

-Paul is also a member of the Wall Street Journal’s CEO Council and an inaugural member of the Penn State Provost’s Global Advisory Council.
+Paul serves on the board of directors of the Pharmaceutical Research and Manufacturers of America (PhRMA), is a member of the Wall Street Journal’s CEO Council and an inaugural member of the Penn State Provost’s Global Advisory Council.
 He also served on the board of Bunker Labs Philadelphia, a network of military veteran entrepreneurs.

 Prior to CSL, Paul spent more than 15 years in key senior roles at Wyeth-Ayerst Laboratories, now a part of Pfizer.